catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

 Run the launch instance playbook
 ================================

-After the network has been setup successfully, run the ``launch-instance.yml`` playbook:
+After the network has been set up successfully, run the ``launch-instance.yml`` playbook:

 .. code-block:: bash